dannyroemhild/sentinelone-star-queries/README.md

 - [Sentinelone-Queries](https://github.com/keyboardcrunch/sentinelone-queries) - Queries with Mapping to Mire Att@ck TTPs
 - [SentinelOne-Query-Navigator](https://github.com/keyboardcrunch/SentinelOne-Query-Navigator) - A Python Flask based web application for loading the SentinelOne-Queries repository into a browseable database

+## This Repository

-This repository here contains the ones, that I found or created myself.
-Maybe these different Repos may get merged in the future.
+This repository here contains Queries, that I found or created myself based on different sources.

+the first attempt is to put them in to different md-Files based on something like "categories".

+Maybe this will change over time.